 At the heart of the work in every class is a continuous cycle of assessing, planning and teaching which takes account of the wide range of abilities, aptitudes and interests of our students.
 All students benefit from a Termly Outcomes Plan (TOP) which is based on the longer term outcomes in the EHC Plan.
 They also have access to small group and individual interventions as needed.
-The TOP is reviewed and discussed with parents at key points e.g. TOPs evenings, EHCP reviews, Post Admission meetings within the school year, with an overview at the annual review.
+The TOP is reviewed and discussed with parents at key points in the school year, with an overview at the annual review.
 In particular we aim: